 If you have any questions give us a call or text and we will try and help you with the process.
 Call 803-446-3405

 The Richland County Probate Court will open beginning Tuesday, April 21 2020, for marriage license applications.
 The open periods are staggered between morning and afternoon, for only 2 days in the current week.

 The applications are being taken in the lobby.
 You MUST wear a mask!

 Get Your SC Marriage License During Court Shutdown

 Its a terrible time right now isn’t it?
 Social distancing, virus scares, layoffs, even toilet paper shortages.
 But even so, some couples still want (or need) to get married!
-Nothing stands in the way of true love I guess.
+Nothing stands in the way of true love!
 Problem was you had to apply in person at the probate court, but the courts are closed and if they are closed that means no marriage license.
-Lucky for everyone though that Lexington County Probate Court has found a way to solve this problem, at least for the short term during the coronavirus (COVID-19) scare.
+Lucky for everyone though, several South Carolina probate courts have found a way to solve the problem.
+No matter where you are in SC you can use one of these services to get your marriage license and have it mailed to you.
 Now, you can apply by mail and the court will mail you a license.
-And no, you DO NOT have to be a resident of Lexington County or even Sout Carolina.
-You can get your license from them and use it anywhere in South Carolina (but only in SC, not out of state).
+And no, you DO NOT have to be a resident of either of these counties or even the state of South Carolina.
+You can get your license from them and use it anywhere in South Carolina (but only in SC).

 7 Steps to Protect Your Wedding from the COVID-19 Virus

 A hot topic in the news today is the coronavirus (COVID-19) pandemic.
 In regards to your wedding ceremony, yes, you should be concerned.
 That doesn’t mean you should cancel your wedding, only that you should take adequate precautions against infection How to go about that?
 Eric Hunt a wedding officiant in Myrtle Beach, SC has a great post on his blog about this very subject.